 There are doctors who have special training in menopause

-If you have a problem with your feet, you go to a podiatrist.
+If you have a problem with your feet, you should go to a podiatrist.
 If you have a problem with your teeth, you go to a dentist.
 But what about your menopause symptoms?
-Your first stop should be your gynecologist, as they are the ones trained the most to care for people experiencing menopause.
+Start by seeing your gynecologist.
+They have the most training to help people going through menopause.

 Not every gynecologist may be able to meet your needs when it comes to your menopause symptoms.
-But there are providers who have chosen to do extra training and decided to care specifically for patients experiencing perimenopause and menopause.
+But there are providers who have chosen to take extra training and care specifically for patients going through perimenopause and menopause.

 Versalie spokesperson Niecy Nash-Betts shares how important it is to speak with your healthcare provider: